cieslarmichal/faker-cxx/CONTRIBUTING.md

 **subject** is required and describes what the PR does

-Some examples of valid pull request titles:
+Some examples of valid pull request enUSTitles:

 ```shell
 feat: add book module